iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 ![Ensemble Bagging](Image/EnsembleBagging.svg)

+- Multiple **decision trees** come together to make a combined prediction.
 - Dataset is divided into **subsets** | **samples** and passed to multiple **base** learners in `parallel`
 - Sample is passed as `row sampling` with `replacement` ( This process is called as `bootstrap` )
 - Each **learning model** is trained **independently** on its particular **sample** of data.